abc123yee/remote-access-prototype/README.md

 # remote-access-prototype

-Web Based Remote Access Prototype for Linux and Windoes
+Web Based Remote Access Prototype for Linux and Windows

 Requires the folowing dependices to be installed serverside to run